MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/pipe.md

 ### Parameters

-`pfds`[2]
+*pfds*
-Array to hold read and write file descriptors.
+Pointer to an array of two **int** to hold read and write file descriptors.

-`psize`
+*psize*
 Amount of memory to reserve.

-`textmode`
+*textmode*
 File mode.

 ## Return Value

 Returns 0 if successful.
 Returns -1 to indicate an error.
 On error, `errno` is set to one of these values:

 - `EMFILE`, which indicates that no more file descriptors are available.

 - `ENFILE`, which indicates a system-file-table overflow.

--   `EINVAL`, which indicates that either the array `pfds` is a null pointer or that an invalid value for `textmode` was passed in.
+- `EINVAL`, which indicates that either the array *pfds* is a null pointer or that an invalid value for *textmode* was passed in.

 For more information about these and other return codes, see [errno, _doserrno, _sys_errlist, and _sys_nerr](../../c-runtime-library/errno-doserrno-sys-errlist-and-sys-nerr.md).